Welcome! We're Proud to Serve Our Community. Cash Special Utility District

 At Cash Special Utility District, we are committed to providing safe, high quality water services to our community, while maintaining a standard of excellence in customer service and environmental conservation.

-Public water systems are required to properly disinfect their water and maintain an adequate disinfectant residual in the distribution system.
+Public water systems are required to properly disinfect water and maintain an adequate disinfectant residual in the distribution system.
 Chloramine, free chlorine combined with ammonia, is widely used as a disinfectant because it persists for long periods while also limiting the formation of disinfection by-product contaminants.
 Prolonged use of chloramine coupled with other factors that can impact water quality, such as high temperatures or stagnation of water, may result in the growth and/or persistence of organic matter within the pipes of the distribution system, which may hinder the ability to maintain an adequate disinfectant residual.
 A temporary conversion to free chlorine, partnered with flushing activities, helps to rid distribution pipes of this organic matter and improve the quality of your water overall.

 Every Drop Counts